ABOUT FCHP

 3. facilitate volunteer events and projects, including the residents and organizational group volunteer gardening & bi-annual It’s My Park!
 Celebrations.

-4. join with open spaces organizations city-wide, including to increase DPR’s budget as an essential multi-faceted service democratically accessible for all.
+4. join with open spaces organizations city-wide, including to increase NYC Park’s budget as an essential multi-faceted service democratically accessible for all.

-5. keep our civic center civic: assure that CHP will remain forever the domain of DPR, with DPR overall management of CHP, NYC funding CHP’s basic adequate maintenance, with all baseline DPR & other NYC Departments CHP employees, and with private funds limited to planting projects, specific capital improvements, & events in CHP approved by DPR including signage with no logos, QR codes, or websites.
+5. keep our civic center civic: assure that CHP will remain forever the domain of NYC’s government, with NYC Parks’ overall management of CHP, NYC funding CHP’s basic adequate maintenance, with all baseline NYC Parks & other NYC Departments CHP employees, and with private funds limited to planting projects, specific capital improvements, & events in CHP approved by NYC Parks, including signage with no logos, QR codes, or websites within CHP borders.

 Organizational context: City Hall is a building in a public park.